 Because occupations involving physical labor dominate the local economy, Moulton is generally considered to be a blue-collar town.
 40.00% of the Moulton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Moulton is a city of sales and office workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Moulton who work in office and administrative support (20.26%), management occupations (7.11%), and sales jobs (5.35%).

-Moulton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Moulton does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Moulton with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.35% of adults in Moulton have a bachelor's degree or advanced degree.
+The citizens of Moulton are slightly less educated than the national average of 21.84% for the average city or town: 14.35% of adults in Moulton have a bachelor's degree or advanced degree

 The per capita income in Moulton in 2010 was $18,878, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $75,512 for a family of four.

 Moulton is a very ethnically-diverse city.
 The people who call Moulton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Moulton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Moulton include English, German, Welsh, and Scottish.

 The most common language spoken in Moulton is English.
 Other important languages spoken here include Spanish and German.